UFC Star Tony Ferguson Doesn’t Want His Son To Become A Professional Fighter

 “I’m going for my NASM and going back to school so my kid can actually see me reading a book and doing these things so growing up, he knows that fighting is not it.”

-At 34-years-old, Ferguson seems to have a solid plan to provide for his son and wife Cristina after he hands up the gloves and retires.
+At 34-years-old, Ferguson seems to have a solid plan to provide for his son and wife Cristina after he hangs up the gloves and retires.
 He has opened his own training gym in California.

 While he may not want Armand to fight professionally, Ferguson could have a vision for his son to become a full-time trainer coaching the next generation of UFC title contenders.